 Current experiments are aimed at identifying additional components of the fusion process as well as the mechanism by which muscle cells “count” and determine the characteristic number of fusion events for a particular muscle.

 Highlighting the importance of proper intracellular organization, many muscle diseases are characterized by mispositioned myonuclei.
-We have found that proper positioning of myonuclei is dependent upon microtubule organization, microtubule-associated proteins such as Ensconsin, and the microtubule motor proteins Kinesin-1 and cytoplasmic Dynein and its associated proteins, such as Syd, Clip-190, and Glued.
+We have found that proper positioning of myonuclei is dependent upon microtubule organization, microtubule-associated proteins such as Ensconsin and Ninein, and the microtubule motor proteins Kinesin-1 and cytoplasmic Dynein and its associated proteins, such as Syd, Clip-190, and Glued.
 Mutations in these proteins affect myonuclear position and muscle function (Figure 4).
 We have identified at least two distinct mechanisms by which these proteins move and position myonuclei.
 These motors exert forces both directly on the nuclear surface and from the cell cortex via microtubules.

 Current projects investigate additional components required for myonuclear movement, the contributions of other tissues to nuclear placement, and the physiological changes that occur in muscle with displaced nuclei.
 In addition, we are using mathematical modeling, in collaboration with Dr. Alex Mogilner, to investigate the mechanisms of positioning in all stages of Drosophila muscle development.